prkumar/uplink/docs/source/quickstart.rst

             api_key = create_api_key(username, password)
             self.session.params["api_key"] = api_key

-        # Both 'api_key' and 'sort_by' are sent by this method
+        # Both 'api_key' and 'sort_by' are sent
-        def get_todos(self, sort: uplink.Query("sort_by")):
+        def get_todos(self, sort_by: uplink.Query("sort_by")):
             """Retrieves all todo items."""

-Similar to the annotation style, request properties added through the session property are applied to all requests made from the consumer instance.
+Similar to the annotation style, headers and query parameters added through the :obj:`session` are applied to all requests sent from the consumer instance.

-Further, the session's dictionary properties (e.g., :obj:`headers` and :obj:`params`) are merged with the corresponding method-level properties.
-Notably, the method-level properties override the session's, but the method-level properties are not persisted across requests.
+Notably, in case of conflicts, the method-level headers and parameters override the session-level, but these method-level properties are not persisted across requests.